 We have completed our description of the BAYESTAR algorithm.
-In [27], the authors presented a comprehensive and astrophysically realistic sample of simulated BNS mergers.
-We focused on the first two planned Advanced LIGO and Virgo observing runs as desribed in [4].
-That work presented a catalog of 500 sky localizations from BAYESTAR and LALINFERENCE, and dealt with the quantitave position reconstruction accuracy as well as the qualitative sky morphologies.
-In the present work, we will use the same data set, but instead focus on demonstrating the correctness and performance of the BAYESTAR algorithm.
+In Ref.
+[27], the authors presented a comprehensive and astrophysically realistic sample of simulated BNS mergers.
+We focused on the first two planned Advanced LIGO and Virgo observing runs as desribed in http://openmp.org/.